letsencrypt/acme-spec/draft-barnes-acme.md

 The only general requirement for Challenge and Response payloads is that they MUST be structured as a JSON object, and they MUST contain a parameter "type" that specifies the type of Challenge or Response encoded in the object.

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
 In some challenges, like Simple HTTPS and DVSNI, the client directly proves control of an identifier.
-In other challenges, such as Recovery or Proof of Possession, the client proves historical control of the identifier, by reference to a prior authorization transaction or certificate.
+In other challenges, such as Proof of Possession, the client proves historical control of the identifier, by reference to a prior authorization transaction or certificate.

 The choice of which Challenges to offer to a client under which circumstances is a matter of server policy.
 A server may choose different sets of challenges depending on whether it has interacted with a domain before, and how.
 For example: